SUM/CONTAINS Functions: Calculations in Tables

 For example, you can perform the following calculations.

-- Place calculated fields in a table and perform calculations in each row
+- Place a "Calculated" field in a table and perform calculation for each row

 - Use SUM function to calculate the total of numeric values in the table

 - Use CONTAINS function to find out whether any row in a table exactly matches the search string (specified value)

 This page explains these three calculations.

 Place a "Calculated" Field in a Table and Perform Calculation for Each Row

 You can place a "Calculated" field in a table and perform calculation for each row.

 Sum Function: Calculating the Total of Numeric Values or Time Data in a Table

 By using SUM function, you can calculate the total of values in the fields within a table.

 For "number1", specify the field code of a "Number" field, a formula whose calculation result is a numeric value, or a numeric value.

 |Formula (calculate subtotal): SUM (subtotal)

-Calculate the total of numeric values entered in the "Subtotal" fields in the table.
+This formula sums up the numeric values of the "Subtotal" field in the table.

 Example: Calculating the Sum of Subtotals in a Table

 This section describes how to make the "Total Price" field display the sum of subtotals in a table, using the example of an order management app.

 Open the field setting screen of the "Calculated" field and set "Total Price" as the field name.

 Keep the setting screen open.

 In this example, enter the following formula since you want to calculate the sum of subtotals: SUM(Subtotal)

 Change the field code to "Total_Price" and click Save.